Skip to main content

 What foods are good for heart health?

-Fruits, vegetables, fish, whole grains, nuts, and healthy oils support cardiovascular health.
+Fruits, vegetables, whole grains, fish, nuts, and seeds support cardiovascular wellness.

 Medical Disclaimer

 This article is for educational and informational purposes only and should not replace professional medical advice, diagnosis, or treatment.
-Always consult a qualified healthcare professional for medical concerns or before starting any medication or treatment.
+Always consult a qualified healthcare professional regarding any medical condition or treatment decisions.

 Comments